tedhudek/attendee-notes/README.md

 # WHY

-Last year I was one of at least three people putting their notes up on GitHub, and I thought it would be of greater benifit to everyone interested to find everyone's impressions of the talks all in one place.
+Last year I was one of at least three people putting their notes up on GitHub, and I thought it would be of greater benefit to everyone interested to find everyone's impressions of the talks all in one place.

 # HOW